axhertz/SimplicityDoneRight/README.md

 # SimplicityDoneRight

-This is the code base of the evaluation shown in the work "Simplicity Done Right for Join Ordering".
+This is the code base of the evaluation shown in the work [Simplicity Done Right for Join Ordering](http://cidrdb.org/cidr2021/papers/cidr2021_paper01.pdf).

 ## Modules